TrevCan/blogit/README.md

 	your static site and push the content to the `gh-pages` branch.
 This can be easily changed through the yaml action workflow.
 - no cookies.
 Also, no javascript.

+## Dependencies
+- rsync
+- git
+- make
+- [maybe in the future the markdown perl thing] to support a wider markdown syntax, quotes aren't supported yet!

 # getting started
 to get started on learning how to use blogit,